Signatures of quantum criticality in the thermopower of Ba(Fe(1-x)Co(x))2As2: S/T of BFCA -- Quantum criticality and thermopower

-The divergence of $S/T$ at $x_c$ from the both higher and lower doping side is reminiscent of the behavior observed in Sr$_3$Ru$_2$O$_7$, in which magnetic field was used as a tuning parameter to approach the QCP \cite{RostEntropy}.
-A jump in magnitude observed there in two thermodynamic variables, entropy and specific heat, was ascribed to the formation of a spin nematic phase of electronic fluid with broken rotational symmetry.
+The link between the increase in $S/T$ and anisotropic spin fluctuations close to QCP is observed in other systems, too.
+The increase in $S/T$ at $x_c$ from both the higher and lower Co substitution sides is reminiscent of the behavior observed in Sr$_3$Ru$_2$O$_7$, in which the magnetic field was used as a tuning parameter to approach the QCP \cite{RostEntropy}.
+Jumps in magnitude observed there in two thermodynamic variables, entropy and specific heat, were ascribed to the formation of a spin nematic phase of electronic fluid with broken rotational symmetry.
 This phase was previously detected as a region with highly anisotropic magnetoresistivity~\cite{Borzi}.
-The behavior of our system is analogous with this: increase of $S/T$ in the $x-T$ phase diagram matches the region of increased in-plane resistivity anisotropy observed in ref. \cite{ChuAniso}.
-These two phase diagrams indicate a formation of a novel quantum phase, the electronic nematic phase, in the vicinity of QCP in Fe-based superconductor, in agreement with the nematic order scenario~\cite{FernandesNematic}.
+The behavior of BFCA is analogous with this: An increase in $S/T$ in the $x$-$T$ phase diagram matches the region of increased in-plane resistivity anisotropy observed in Ref. \cite{ChuAniso}.
+These two phase diagrams indicate the formation of a different quantum phase, the electronic nematic phase in the vicinity of the QCP in an Fe-based superconductor, in agreement with the nematic order scenario~\cite{FernandesNematic}.
+This scenario is supported by the measurements of thermopower anisotropy on detwinned samples of another FeSC EuFe$_2$(As${1-x}$P$_x$)$_2$ \cite{Jiang}.
+An alternative scenario considers the spontaneous orbital ordering that causes the structural transition and removes the frustration of the magnetic phase, that occurs at lower temperature \cite{Krugerorbital,Chenorbital,Yinorbital}.

 There are many complex systems in which IC-SDW, nematic stripe order, high thermopower and superconductivity are reported to coexist.
-For example, spin entropy was suggested to be responsible for the enhanced $S$ in $\rm Na_xCo_2O_4$ \cite{WangEntropy} and superconducting $\rm Na_xCo_2O_4 \cdot\gamma H_2O$ \cite{Takada,FisherNaxCoH}.
+For example, spin entropy was suggested to be responsible for the enhanced $S$ in Na$_x$Co$_2$O$_4$ (Ref. \cite{WangEntropy}) and superconducting Na$_x$Co$_2$O$_4$$\cdot\gamma H_2O$ \cite{Takada,FisherNaxCoH}.
 One can argue that this can be generalized to other complex transition-metal oxides, including the high-$T_c$ cuprates \cite{HinkovNematic,LaliberteStripe}.
 Essentially the same behavior, compared to FeSC, was observed by the application of pressure or chemical doping to the itinerant antiferromagnet Cr \cite{Jaramillo,ChromiumSDW}.
 There, the nesting-driven SDW transition is suppressed with the change of external parameters, resulting in quantum critical behavior at low-$T$.
-Unlike FeSC, the SC $T_c$ is never high in Cr alloys because of the lack of sufficiently attractive electron-electron interaction necessary for the Cooper pair formation \cite{ChromiumSDW}.
+Unlike FeSC, the SC $T_c$ is never high in Cr alloys because of the lack of a sufficiently attractive electron-electron interaction necessary for the Cooper pair formation \cite{ChromiumSDW}.